Adaptive Online Learning: Adaptive Rates and Achievability

-\begin{proof}[\textbf{Proof of Achievability for Example \ref{eg:pacb}}] Unfortunately, the general symmetrization proof in Lemma \ref{lem:sym} does not suffice for this problem.
-In what follows we use a more specialized symmetrization technique to prove the lemma.

-\begin{lemma} For any countable class of experts, when we consider $\F$ to be the class of all distributions over the set of experts, the following adaptive bound is achievable:
+\end{proof} \begin{proof}[\textbf{Proof of Achievability for Example \ref{eg:pacb}}] Unfortunately, the general symmetrization proof in Lemma \ref{lem:sym} does not suffice for this problem.
+In what follows we use a more specialized symmetrization technique to prove the lemma. \begin{lemma} For any countable class of experts, when we consider $\F$ to be the class of all distributions over the set of experts, the following adaptive bound is achievable:

 \end{lemma}

 To show that the rate is achievable we need to show that $\A_n \le 0$.
 Since each $\hat{y}_t$ is a distribution over experts and we are in the linear setting, we do not need to randomize in the definition of the minimax value.
 Let us use the shorthand